Your First Birth Parent Meeting

-- Sometimes there is an irrational desire to please the others to be included or fit in?
+- Sometimes there is an irrational desire to please the others or to gain acceptance from them.

-- Sometimes we take matters into our own hands and create a way to fit in by agreeing or doing what we think will make us one of them.
+- Sometimes we take matters into our own hands and create a way to gain acceptance by going along with what we think will make them happy.

-- Makes us feel vulnerable, unprotected, mistrusting and afraid.
+- We feel vulnerable, unprotected, mistrustful and afraid.

 - We feel less fear and anxiety.

 - We can breathe.
-We feel safe and feel more at home to be ourselves.
+We feel safe and more at home to be ourselves.